Sergio Rodríguez: National team career

 Thought to be one of the best European prospects of his age, Rodríguez was named the MVP of the 2004 FIBA Europe Under-18 Championship, which was held in Zaragoza, Spain, while playing with the Spain national junior team.
 He led the host Spanish team to the tournament's gold medal.
 In the eight games of that tournament, he averaged 19 points per game, 4.6 rebounds per game, 8.5 assists per game, and 2.1 steals per game.

 In August 2006, Rodríguez won the gold medal at the 2006 FIBA World Championship, while playing with the senior men's Spain national team.
 He also won the silver medal with Spain's senior national team at the EuroBasket 2007.
 In 2012, he won a silver medal at the Summer Olympics in London.
 In 2016, he won a bronze medal at the Summer Olympic Games in Rio de Janeiro.

 Rodríguez decided to skip the 2019 World Cup, citing a need to rest.
 He was called up by Sergio Scariolo for the 2020 Summer Olympics, celebrated in 2021.

 Player profile

-An adept to pick and roll plays and with a flair for passing, Rodríguez has mastered the art of feeding athletic big-men and small-forwards with alley-oops.
-Owing to his passing ability and flashy dribbling, he drew comparisons to Jason Williams.
-Throughout his Euroleague career he has had a high assist per turnover ratio and he has also excelled as scorer, presenting high 3-point field-goal and free-throw percentages.
+Possessing a knack for pick and roll plays, Rodríguez was known for feeding his teammates with alley-oops and creative passing.
+His style of play has drawn comparisons to former NBA player Jason Williams.
+He maintained a high assist-to-turnover ratio and also excelled as scorer, posting high 3-point and free-throw percentages throughout his career.

+Post-retirement

+Rodríguez was appointed sporting director of basketball at Real Madrid in July 2025.
+He stepped down from his position in June 2026 following a trophyless season.